FranciscoKnebel/FranciscoKnebel/README.md

 ### Hi there 👋

 💬 Hello, my name is Francisco Paiva Knebel.
-I am a computer engineer, graduated at the [Federal University of Rio Grande do Sul (UFRGS)](https://ufrgs.br) in 2020.
+I am a computer engineer, graduated at the brazilian [Federal University of Rio Grande do Sul (UFRGS)](https://ufrgs.br) in 2020.

 🔭 I’m currently working on obtaining my Master of Science (M.Sc.) degree in Computer Science at UFRGS, with the focus on Digital Twins and Computer Networks.